Shams Abbasi

 Shams Abbasi (Sindhi: شمس عباسي) (10 January 1924 -16 March 2011), popularly known as Apa Shams Abbasi, was a Pakistani educationist, academic leader, scholar, and writer.
-She authored 22 books both in English and Sindhi and remained committed to her cause of educating girls from poor families.
+She authored 22 books both in English and Sindhi and remained committed to the cause of educating girls from poor families.
 She served as Director of Education and Director of the Bureau of Curriculum.
-She was president of the Sindh chapter of All Pakistan Women Association (APWA) and president of Sindhi Aurat Tanzeem (Sindhi Women Association).
+She was president of the Sindh chapter of All Pakistan Women's Association (APWA) and president of Sindhi Aurat Tanzeem (Sindhi Women Association).
 She was affiliated with a number of literary, educational, and social societies and organizations.

 Childhood and education

 Shams Abbasi was born on 10 January 1924 at Qazi Muhala Sehwan, Sindh, Pakistan.
 Her father Qazi Abdul Qayoom, was a journalist and social leader.
 Her father died when she was only five years old.
 She passed matriculation and Intermediate examinations in 1939 and 1941 respectively and received a B.A. degree in 1943.